zoom/zoom-oauth-sample-app/README.md

 ~/./ngrok http 4000
 ```

 This will generate a forwarding link.
 Copy this and add it into your `.env` file as the `redirectURL`.
 Keep ngrok running!
-If the linkage disconnects, we'll need to readd a new redirectURL.
+If the linkage disconnects, we'll need to read a new redirectURL.

 Example: